 Figure 1: Location of Paterson North Project.

-The recent drilling program was designed to test targeted areas of Proterozoic basement based on the geophysical data and analysis.
+Ming's drilling program was designed to test targeted areas of Proterozoic basement based on the geophysical data and analysis.
 Data collected included geochemical analysis, magnetic susceptibility, regional geological information, as well as to evaluate the depth-to-basement from surface information.

 A total of 31 aircore-reverse circulation holes were drilled across the tenement targeting principally the coincident gravity-magnetic anomalies.
 163 samples of the Permian-Proterozoic contact and Proterozoic basement were collected from the 3,205m drilled.